- Safety and Health Topics

 Occupational exposure to cadmium can lead to a variety of adverse health effects including cancer.
 Acute inhalation exposure (high levels over a short period of time) to cadmium can result in flu-like symptoms (chills, fever, and muscle pain) and can damage the lungs.
 Chronic exposure (low level over an extended period of time) can result in kidney, bone and lung disease.
-For a comprehensive discussion of cadmium’s health effects, see OSHA Preambles to Final Rules, (1992), under Occupational Exposure to Cadmium, Section V. Health Effects.
+For a comprehensive discussion of cadmium's health effects, see OSHA Preambles to Final Rules – Cadmium.

 The following webpages provide additional information on the health effects of cadmium.

-- Report on Carcinogens, Twelfth Edition (2011) - Cadmium and Cadmium Compounds [151 KB PDF, 4 pages].
-Department of Health and Human Services , National Toxicology Program.
+- Report on Carcinogens (ROC).
+U.S. Department of Health and Human Services (DHHS), National Toxicology Program (NTP).
 Identifies and discusses agents, substances, mixtures, or exposure circumstances that may pose a health hazard due to their carcinogenicity.
+The listing of substances in the RoC only indicates a potential hazard and does not establish the exposure conditions that would pose cancer risks to individuals.

 - Worker Notification Program -Cadmium Recovery Workers (Cadmium).
 National Institute for Occupational Safety and Health (NIOSH).
 Includes sections on the following subjects: NIOSH Kidney Study, NIOSH Mortality Study, charts that show the risk of dying from lung cancer for cadmium workers at the plant, Steps to Protect Your Health, Estimated "Relative" Risk of Dying from Lung Cancer, and Additional Resources.